cvincent6/LED-Cube/README.md

 # LED-Cube

-Initial dump of existing pieces of code.
+The code for this project was a joint effort with my roommate.
+This is the initial dump of existing pieces of code.

-Arduino and Python Code for LED Cube
+Gen 2 coming soon with a custom PCB in the Eagle repo...